All you need to know about feline asthma including the symptoms, treatment, and prevention advice.

 If your cat is diagnosed with this condition, there are options available to help your cat live a happy, healthy life.
 While feline asthma is incurable, it is manageable with proper medication and care.
 Your veterinarian may prescribe anti-inflammatory drugs such as corticosteroids to help keep symptoms at bay.
 Bronchodilators can also help widen air passages.
 Your veterinarian may discuss giving the corticosteroid or the bronchodilator medications orally or with an inhaler.
 A special modified applicator can be purchased so that inhalers designed for humans can be safely and effectively given to your cat.
 Most cats can be trained to accept this device, and many owners find this method of medication administration to be easier and more effective than oral pills.

 You can help prevent asthmatic symptoms in your cat by minimizing any irritants in their environment.
 In general, avoid smoking and spraying perfumes in the home, use a dustless, unscented cat litter, and utilize air filters at home.

 Pet allergies can also exacerbate asthma symptoms in your cat.
-Using your cat insurance you can have a veterinarian conduct an allergy test to help identify any allergens, like pollen, so you can eliminate triggers when possible.
+Once you've chosen the best cat insurance for your pet, you can have a veterinarian conduct an allergy test to help identify any allergens, like pollen, so you can eliminate triggers when possible.

 Stress is also a common trigger, so try and create a relaxed environment around the home.